RandyPfeifer/Compass-Error-Tracker/README.md

 # Compass-Error-Tracker
-Using a compass and small display, plot accumulated error (+/-) in your heading vs intended course
+Using a compass, GPS and small display, plot accumulated error (+/-) in your heading vs intended course

 This project was undertaken to provide training experiences for canoe paddlers interested in improving their ability to paddle from Point A